jaredh159/tailwind-react-native-classnames/readme.md

 ```

 To override the default implementations of these named shadow classes,
-[add your own custom utilties](#adding-custom-classes) -- any custom utilities you provide
+[add your own custom utilities](#adding-custom-classes) -- any custom utilities you provide
 with the same names will override the ones this library ships with.

 ## RN-Only Additions